 Most people have periods of feeling depressed.
 Life is filled with ups and downs.
 But, depression can become problematic or even serious when the down periods persist.
-When depression starts to take over your life and prevents you from being productive and from having healthy relationships, seek depression counselling.
-If you want the tools and help to manage depression effectively in your life, you have come to the right place.
+When depression starts to take over your life and prevents you from being productive and from having healthy relationships, it may be helpful to seek depression counselling.
+We may be able to provide you with the tools that’ll help you manage depression in your life.

-The trained psychotherapists at Bayside Psychotherapy can help you manage depression.
-With our training and knowledge, we can help you better cope and reduce the feeling of overwhelming sadness in your life.
+The trained psychotherapists at Bayside Psychotherapy endeavour to help you manage your depression with their training and knowledge; they may help you cope better with it and reduce the overwhelming feeling of sadness in your life.

 Don’t let depression rule your life and steal your happiness!

-Call us on (03) 9557 9113 or use our contact form to book your confidential appointment.
-Let’s work together to help you combat depression.
+Call us on (03) 9557 9113 or use our contact form to enquire.
+Let’s work together to see if we may be able to help you combat your depression.

 Depression is a very common psychological disorder, with 30-40% of Australian adults experiencing symptoms in their lifetime.
 Depression is a complex health issue with a number of possible contributing factors including: